Bruce Catton: Personal life

 On August 16, 1925, Catton married Hazel H. Cherry.
 During 1926, they had a son, William Bruce Catton, who taught history at Princeton University and at Middlebury College, Vermont, where he was the first Charles A. Dana Professor of History.

 Death and legacy

 Bruce Catton died in a hospital near his summer home at Frankfort, Michigan, after a respiratory illness.
 He was buried in Benzonia Township Cemetery in Benzie County, Michigan.

 During 1977, the year before his death, Catton received the Presidential Medal of Freedom, the nation's greatest civilian honor, from President Gerald R. Ford, who noted that the author and historian "made us hear the sounds of battle and cherish peace."

 Of the many Civil War historians, Catton was arguably the most prolific and popular.
 Oliver Jensen, who succeeded him as editor of the magazine American Heritage, wrote:

 The Bruce Catton Collection is housed in the Archives of The Citadel, the Military College of South Carolina.

-The Civil War Documentary

-Ken Burns's television documentary The Civil War was based partly on Bruce Catton's books, and resulted in a revival of interest in his histories.